OccupyMars2025/Computer-Organization-and-Design-The-Hardware-Software-Interface-RISC-V-Edition/README.md

 ---
 # I use the 2nd edition as my textbook
+# That’s an excellent approach!
+Breaking down each chapter into designing specific components will give you a deep understanding of the CPU architecture and make the process manageable.
+By the end, you’ll have a strong foundation and a working RISC-V CPU that can run Linux.
+If you’d like any guidance on particular chapters or components as you go, feel free to ask!
 - [x] 2024/9/3 16:10- 10/27 20:27: (page 66-188) Chapter 2: Instructions: language of the computer
 - [ ] 10/27 20:27 - : (page 188-252) Chapter 3: Arithmetic for Computers
   - [x] 10/27 20:27 - 10/28 19:28: (page 190-193) Section 3.2: Addition and Subtraction